Ecology, wildlife and Redland Green

 One reason is the diversity of habitats on the Green itself: a small woodland ("the Dell", pictured below) with a variety of trees including oak, ash, elder, holly and hazel, and a large number of trees of different species all around the Green, including some very old ash trees (left), and some relatively unmanaged areas of trees, brambles and scrub around some of the perimeters.
 The more unmanaged areas are important for wildlife, with fallen leaves and slowly decaying wood providing the habitat infrastructure that many small species, such as invertebrates and small mammals need.
 Grass is important too as some species forage for food in short grass: you may see blackbirds, crows and magpies, or perhaps even a song thrush or a green woodpecker hunting on the grass for worms and grubs, listening for the sounds of movement below the surface.

-Great spotted woodpecker (left)
+Great spotted woodpecker (above)

 Leaf litter as well as decaying wood on the ground and in trees (so called deadwood) provide homes for invertebrates such as insects, beetles, spiders, wood lice and many others.
 Deadwood is hugely important in sustaining wildlife: for example, woodpeckers both consume insects which live in trees and hollow out nests in old and dead trees.
 The ancient ash trees in the Green, and others, are home to great spotted woodpeckers: you can hear them drumming particularly in the early months of Spring and the sound resonates throughout the Green.
+The holes they make may be seen easily, particularly in the winter months, in one of these veteran ash trees.

 Redland was developed over several decades and consists largely of properties built from the late Victorian to pre-World War II periods.
 As the aerial view to the right shows, the Green is surrounded by gardens with trees and green spaces, well illustrating the point that what we choose to do with our gardens can be really significant for wildlife, providing living space and green corridors between habitat opportunities.
 Gardens don't need to be large to offer sanctuary for wildlife; what is important is what is provided within them.
 Happily, advice on what to provide is easily found today, and all the major wildlife and gardening organisations (e.g. RSBP, the Wildlife Trusts, Royal Horticultural Society) offer suggestions on how to attract wildlife to, and sustain wildlife in our gardens.